 Before we go into any discussion, ask yourself: what do I really want from this?
 What mood should prevail?
 Then create the tone that will set the stage.

 The world forms about us the same opinion we hold about ourselves.
-When we act as if we are nobody and the world will take us at face value.
+The world will take us at face value when we act as if we are nobody.
 But when we act as though we are somebody, the world has no choice but to treat us as somebody.
 Every time we judge something, we give others a clue to judging us.

 In our lives, we have few people, or we know few people who seem to attract friends and customers naturally.
 These people use the triple-A formula to feed the three basic hunger of all people:

-1. Acceptance: – It is essential that we accept people as they are; allow them to be themselves.
+1. Acceptance: – We must accept people as they are; allow them to be themselves.
 Don’t insist that anyone be perfect or change before we can like them.
-Those who accept and like people, and accept them just as they are, have the most influence in changing others’ behavior for the better.
+Those who accept and like people and accept them just as they are, have the most influence in changing others’ behavior for the better.
 No one has the power to reform others, but by liking others as they are, we give them the power to change themselves.

-2. Approval:- Approval means something more positive as it goes beyond just tolerating faults and finding something we can like.
+2. Approval:- Approval means something more positive as it goes beyond tolerating faults and finding something we can like.
 We can always find something to approve of in others.
-When others get the taste of our approval, they will begin to change their behavior so that they can gain approval for other things.
-We must seek things out, praise them, and can watch people glow .
+When others get the taste of our approval, they will change their behavior to gain approval for other things.
+We must seek things out, praise them, and can watch people glow.

 3. Appreciation:- The word appreciates means to rise in value.
-Stop and consider how valuable others are to us: our wives, husbands, children, bosses, employees, customers etc. Figure out ways to let others know you highly value them; below are some ways that we can show appreciation.
+Consider how valuable others are to us: our wives, husbands, children, bosses, employees, customers, etc. Find ways to let others know you highly value them; below are some ways to show appreciation.

-– If there is we cannot see immediately, acknowledge their presence.
+4. Don’t keep people waiting:- If we cannot see immediately, acknowledge their presence.
 Let them know we will be with them as soon as possible

-Many people are unhappy because they are unable to express themselves, and they carry their ideas and emotions bottled up inside.
-Many people are handicapped if they do not know how to start a conversation .
+Many people are unhappy because they cannot express themselves and carry their ideas and emotions bottled up.
+Many people are handicapped if they do not know how to start a conversation.

-Use happy talk – a person who falls into the habit of talking pessimistically, of constantly relating his personal problems, is not going to win a popularity contest.
-If we have personal problems, we should go to a counselor or a trusted friend.
-Describing our sufferings does not make us hero but make us bored .
+Use happy talk – A person who falls into the habit of talking pessimistically, of constantly relating his personal problems, will not win a popularity contest.
+We should go to a counselor or a trusted friend if we have personal problems.
+Describing our sufferings does not make us hero but make us bored.

 If we really want to express our suffering, we can follow one exercise.
 Try writing ourself a letter.
 We need to put down exactly what we feel, don’t hold back.
 Then when we are through, we must burn the letter.
 It has served its purpose in giving us an outlet, and we should experience relief.

-We must overcome the temptation to tease or be sarcastic:- Most of us tease others because we think they will like it.
-Husbands tease their wives and vice versa in public, mistakenly believing that it is a cute way to show affection.
-We make sarcastic remarks hoping that others will recognize our cleverness, see the humor and not take personal offense .
+We should overcome the temptation to tease or be sarcastic:- Most of us tease others because we think they will like it.
+Husbands tease their wives and vice versa in public, mistakenly believing it is a cute way to show affection.
+We make sarcastic remarks hoping others will recognize our cleverness, see the humor and not take personal offense.

-Teasing or taunting, both target people’s self-esteem, and anything that threatens self-esteem is dangerous, even when done in fun.
+Teasing or taunting both target people’s self-esteem and anything threatening is dangerous, even when done in fun.
 If the other person has known you long enough, likes you well enough, and you do not overdo it, we may get away with teasing.
 But the odds are so great against it that it is much safer not to try.

-To be able to listen to others in a sympathetic manner is perhaps the most effective mechanism in the world for getting along with people and trying up their friendship for good .
+Listening to others sympathetically is perhaps the most effective mechanism in the world for getting along with people and trying up their friendship for good.

 We can practice the art of listening by following below pointers:-

-3. Lean towards the person.
-Ever notice how you tend to lean towards an interesting speaker and away from a dull one
+3. Lean towards the person: Ever notice how you tend to lean towards an exciting speaker and away from a dull one

-4. Ask questions.
-This lets people know that you are still listening .
+4. Ask questions: This lets people know you are still listening.

-6. Stick to the speaker’s subject.
-Don’t change subjects no matter how anxious you are to get on to a certain topic .
+6. Stick to the speaker’s subject: Don’t change subjects, no matter how anxious you are about a topic.

-Every day, some situation arises where some disagreement comes up with our mate, children, boss, employee, customer, neighbor, friend or enemy.
+Every day, some situation arises where disagreements arise with our mate, children, boss, employee, customer, neighbor, friend, or enemy.
 The natural response is to argue.
-We must learn to make our natural response persuasion .
+We must learn to make our natural response persuasive.

-The only way to win an argument is to get others to change their minds .
+The only way to win an argument is for others to change their minds.

-Low pressure is the secret:- We must learn to work with human nature rather than against it if we want to have power over people when we tell someone that their ideas are stupid and they will defend them forever.
-When we use threats, they simply close their minds against our ideas, regardless of how good they may be .
+Low pressure is the secret:- We must learn to work with human nature rather than against it if we want power over people.
+When we tell someone their ideas are stupid, they will defend them forever.
+When we use threats, they close their minds against our ideas, regardless of how good they may be.

 Rules for winning arguments:

-1. Allow others to state their case.
-Don’t interrupt; remember to listen.
+1. Allow others to state their case: Don’t interrupt; remember to listen.
 A person with something to say has their mind set on talking.
-Until they have said their piece, they are not tuned to listen to our ideas.
-If we want our ideas heard, we must learn to listen to theirs first .
+They are not tuned to listen to our ideas until they have said their piece.
+If we want our ideas heard, we must learn to listen to theirs first.

-2. Pause before you answer.
-This works equally well in a conversation where there is no difference of opinion.
-When you are asked a question, look at the person, and pause slightly before answering.
-This leads others to know that you consider what he has said of sufficient importance to think about it .
+2. Pause before you answer: This works equally well in a conversation without a different opinion.
+When asked a question, look at the person, and pause slightly before answering.
+This leads others to know that you consider what he has said of sufficient importance to think about it.

 5. Speak through third parties.
 The lawyer who wants to win a case rounds up witnesses who testify to the points he wants to put over the jury.
 Speaking through third parties can be valuable when there is a difference of opinion, and we want others to see things our way.
 Statistics, records, history, and quotes can all be cited.

 6. Allow others to save face.
-There will be many times that others would gladly change their mind and agree with you except for one thing: they have already made a definite commitment, a strong stand, and cannot change their position in good grace.
+There will be many times that others would gladly change their mind and agree with you except for one thing: they have already made a definite commitment, a firm stand, and cannot change their position in good grace.
 To agree with you requires them to admit that they were wrong.
-We must know how to rescue them from their own argument .
+We must know how to rescue them from their own argument.

-The first method is to assume that they did not have all the facts: ‘I felt the same way about it at first, until I ran across this interesting information which changed the picture.’
-The second method is to suggest some way that they can pass the buck to another .
+The first method is to assume they did not have all the facts: ‘I felt the same way about it at first, until I ran across this interesting information which changed the picture.’
+The second method is to suggest some way that they can pass the buck to another.

-Perform a small miracle every day – Any time we can give another’s spirits a lift or imbues them with more energy and life, we are performing a small miracle.
+Perform a minor miracle every day – Any time we can give another’s spirits a lift or imbues them with more energy and life.
 It’s simple.
-All we have to do is to give sincere praise to someone each day and notice how it actually enables them to do better.
-Honest praise and giving credit where it is due not only make people feel better but allow them to work more productively .
+All we have to do is to give sincere praise to someone each day and notice how it enables them to do better.
+Honest praise and giving credit where it is due to make people feel better and allow them to work more productively.

 Rules for saying ‘Thank you: